-Planning your landscape construction project ensures that your requirements are well understood in order to produce a well designed and constructed project that will be completed on time within the approved budget.
+Planning your landscape construction project ensures that your requirements are well understood.
+This helps the contractor produce a well designed and constructed project that will be completed on time within the approved budget.

 In our initial discussion, we talk about what you want to accomplish with this project.
 We determine your needs, discuss your budget, goals for the project, time lines, tastes and architecture.
 We get to know what bothers you about your current situation and how you would really like the project to come out.

-In this case, the homeowners had the walkway installed when they bought the house and had to repeatedly repair the sinking pavers.
-This was the result of not preparing the base for the walkway properly so that the crushed stone didn’t wash away every time there was heavy rain.
-In addition, the previous contractor buried the drainage from the gutters under the walkway, most likely causing some of the continual damage.
-Over time, the walkway settled and the railroad ties started to pull away from the fasteners, causing large gaps in between the joints.
+In this case, the homeowners had the walkway installed when they bought the house.
+After the first year, they had to repeatedly repair the sinking pavers.
+This was the result of not properly preparing the base for the walkway so that the crushed stone didn’t wash away every time there was heavy rain.
+In addition, the previous contractor buried the drainage from the gutters under the walkway.
+This most likely was causing some of the continual damage.
+Over time, the walkway settled and the railroad ties started to pull away from the fasteners.
+Large gaps formed in between the joints.